bjarne-hansen/nrf24-time-server/README.md

-I tend to always use the same colouring of the connecting cables as this helps me to easily keep track of the wiring, and the above color coding seems to be popular on a number of site having articles about NRF24L01 transceivers.
+I tend to always use the same colouring of the connecting cables as this helps me to easily keep track of the wiring, and the above color coding seems to be popular on a number of sites having articles about NRF24L01 transceivers.

 ### Software